samyak45/my-old-website/about/index.md

 published : true
 ---

-> _“Follow the path of the unsafe, independent thinker.
+> “Follow the path of the unsafe, independent thinker.
 Expose your ideas to the dangers of controversy.
 Speak your mind and fear less the label of 'crack-pot' than the stigma of conformity.
-And on issues that seem important to you, stand up and be counted at any cost.”_ - Thomas J. Watson
+And on issues that seem important to you, stand up and be counted at any cost.”

 **Hello visitor !
 My name is Samyak Choudhary.**